Quick Links

 There are three broad categories of entry:

-The School has a one form entry with a capacity of 30 in KS1 and 32 in KS2.
+The School has a one form entry with a capacity of 30 children per class in KS1 and 32 in KS2.

 PDF icon Supplementary Form